Prag8855/aab/content/guides/an-honest-review-of-degiro.md

 ## Fees

-Degiro's fees are low: around 2€ per trade.
-Some German banks charge 10-20€ per trade *plus* monthly fees.
+Degiro's fees are low: around €2 per trade.
+Some German banks charge €10 to €20 per trade *plus* monthly fees.
 This is why I switched from Commerzbank to Degiro in 2018.
 I saved hundreds of euros in trading fees.

 The fees used to be much lower.
 They raised their fees a lot, so it's not as competitive as before.[^3] If you trade larger amounts, [Interactive Brokers](https://www.interactivebrokers.com/en/home.php) might be cheaper.[^4]